johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Being practical means encouraging and facilitating a focus upon purposeful actions—rather than classroom theorising.

-1. Encouraging contextual insiders' ownership of the responsibility to serve God's eternal purpose, amongst their generation.
+- Encouraging contextual ownership of the call to serve God's eternal purpose amongst their generation.

 - Promoting lifelong commitment to missional discipline and action.

 - Envisioning personal, communal, cultural transformation.

-- Emphasising the necessity of continuous, generational formation of disciples.
+- Emphasising the necessity of a continuous, generational formation of disciples.

 ### Relevant ###

 Being relevance requires an incorporation of qualities and characteristics appropriate to contextual culture.

-1. Providing a biblically faithful, missional theology, integrated with Pentecostal spirituality.
+- Providing a biblically faithful, missional theology, integrated with Pentecostal spirituality.

-- Employing short, topical, illustrative, pictorial, *handbook* publishing format.
+- Publishing short, topical, illustrative handbooks.

 - Facilitating group discussion and reflective learning.

-- Facilitating contextual adaption, especially for oral contexts.
+- Encouraging adaption, especially for oral contexts.

 ### Accessible ###

 Being accessible requires lowering or removing barriers that could hinder access to the curriculum.

-1. Sensitive to the linguistic and conceptual comprehension of African readers', for whom French and English may not be their mother-tongue languages.
+- Sensitive to the linguistic and conceptual comprehension of African readers.

-- Facilitating translation into vernacular languages.
+- Facilitating vernacular language translation.

-- Distributing with a free-at-source license, which licences publication and reproduction of MPD handbooks.
+- Free-at-source licencing of publication.

-- Discriminating, where possible and appropriate, in favour of the economically poor.
+- Encouraging discrimination in favour of economically poor.

 ### Continuous improvement ###